Latest SeedProd News

 Forms are an important part of any website.
 They’re used for newsletter signups, product purchases, orders, and contact forms.

 You need to learn how people interact with your forms to see what is and isn’t working.
-Plus, looking at your form data will help you see which forms convert the best and which ones need more work.
+Looking at your form data shows you which forms convert best and which ones need work.

 To track form submit button clicks in WordPress with MonsterInsights, head to Insights » Addons.
 Then install and activate the Forms addon.